areusjs/generator-areus/README.md

 npm link
 ```

+## Usage

-Finally, `cd` to the directory where you are going to generate an app and then, initiate the generator:
+`cd` into the directory where you are going to generate your new app and then initiate the generator:

 ```bash
 yo tesla